ahmetbulur/ai-number-finder/README.md

 # AI Number Finder

 - The aim of the project is to develop a game in which player and AI try to reach the target number by calculating all possible combinations of given numbers with four operations (+, -, *, /) in limited time.
-- Stack, queue data structures and infix, postfix expressions used to implement program.
+- Stack, queue data structures and infix, postfix expressions used to implement the game.
 - Enigma used for visualization.
 - General Information :